Jana is a successful writer on Listverse: To date, she has sold close to 270 lists.

 - Google the phrase, “Listverse submit a list.”

-- This should lead to the submission page, where you must enter your name, email, and PayPal address and paste your list (with sources).
+- This should lead to the submission page.
+Enter your name, email, and PayPal address and paste your list (with sources).

 - Agree to the terms and conditions.